hbctraining/Intro-to-R/lessons/02_introR-syntax-and-data-structures.md

 ```

 There are three components corresponding to the three different variables we passed in, and what you see is that structure of each is retained.
 Each component of a list is referenced based on the number position.
-For example, since the dataframe was the second structure we passed in, it is referenced with `list1[[2]]`.
 We will talk more about how to inspect and manipulate components of lists in later lessons.

 ***
 **Exercise**